 - 5% liver

 - 7% vegetables

 Why raw diet?

 Raw diet is wholly natural food source for your canine.
-Which means the diet is more nutritious and beneficial than other food options for your Great Dane. the foremost advantage of feeding raw diet to Great Dane dogs is the chewing through bones.
-Besides the aforementioned nutritional gains for the dog, que mas raw diet would bring for your canine let’s find out.
+Which means the diet is more nutritious and beneficial than other food options for your Great Dane.
+The foremost advantage of feeding raw diet to Great Dane dogs is chewing through bones.
+Besides the aforementioned nutritional gains for the dog,

 The Great Dane parents who have been feeding their dogs raw diet for last couple of months or weeks, vehemently support the usefulness of raw diet.
 It is reasoned that raw diet is more of a cure to many of the dog’s problems hence making the Great Danes;

 - Lesser skin issues such as canine acne